Height Channels in Surround Systems

 We localize sounds in the height plane differently from the median plane; we are reliant on a combination of the time and level differences between a given source arriving at each of our ears as well as on the directional filtering of the sound source by the pinnae, in the median plane however; binaural cues are not present considering sounds arrive at each ear simultaneously; therefore median plane localization is solely based on spectral cues.

-There is a number olid research confirming how localization in the median and height plane is governed and several papers that demonstrate that the perceptual range of pitch-height depends on the physical height of the loudspeaker that presents the signal; However height speakers in surround sound and how to vital it is to the perception of sound in the vertical plane remains under researched.
+There are a number solid research confirming how localization in the median and height plane is governed and several papers that demonstrate that the perceptual range of pitch-height depends on the physical height of the loudspeaker that presents the signal; However height speakers in surround sound and how to vital it is to the perception of sound in the vertical plane remains under-researched.

-For that we recruited 10 untrained listeners, stimili were short clips with height/elevation infromation- each one lasted no more than 10 seconds.
+For that we recruited 10 untrained listeners, stimuli were short clips with height/elevation information- each one lasted no more than 10 seconds.

 The clips were mixed for 3 different surround sound formats; each clip was mixed and adjusted to provide the same loudness level and same reverb for three different reproduction systems “NHK 22.2”, “DTS: X”, “Atmos”.

-Participants were given a questionnaire which lists seven attributes of each stimulus and they were asked to rate each attribute on a scale from one to five.
+Participants were given a questionnaire that lists seven attributes of each stimulus and they were asked to rate each attribute on a scale from one to five.

 After familiarizing themselves with the testing procedure and stimuli, participants rated the seven clips in three surround formats (NHK 22.2; DTS: X, Dolby Atmos) for seven salient attributes: perceived depth, spatial clarity, impression being enveloped, believability, harshness; fullness and spectral balance of the sound source and its distance.
 These attributes were chosen from previous literature on spatial audio and its perceptual evaluation.